-During the financial year, the company paid a premium in respect of a contract to insure the directors and executives of the company against a liability to the extent permitted by the Corporations Act 2001.
-The contract of insurance prohibits disclosure of the nature of the liability and the amount of the premium.
+During the financial year, the company has not paid a premium in respect of a contract to insure the officers of the company or any related entity.

 Indemnity and insurance of auditor

 The company has not, during or since the end of the financial year, indemnified or agreed to indemnify the auditor of the company or any related entity against a liability incurred by the auditor.